marcin-wosinek/blog/_posts/2015-02-12-Automation-in-AngularJs.md

 ## Phantomjs & dependants
 * webkit browser with (only) js interface
 * headless and scriptable browser
-* casperjs - wrapper on phantomjs, makes api easier to work wiht
+* casperjs - wrapper on phantomjs, makes api easier to work with
-* pageres - cli tool to taking page screens at different resolution
+* pageres - CLI tool to take page screens at different resolution

 ## Frisby
 * npm module for testing http api